Valkure-Yip/ai-debate/README.md

 ### 3. Configure API Keys and Models

+You have three ways to configure the application:

+#### Option 1: Environment Variables (Recommended for API keys)

 Create a `.env` file in the project root.
 You can start with the template:

 ```bash